tigellus/Markdown/4. Pulmonary Mechanical Ventilation/07. Pulmonary ABG/Pulmonary ABG.md

 [WRONG] Tachycardia, Tachypnea, Erythrocytosis, saturation of hemoglobin

 # Question 20
-George Kent is a 54 year old widower with a history of chronic obstructive pulmonary disease and was rushed to the emergency department with increasing shortness of breath, pyrexia, and a productive cough with yellow-green sputum.
-He has difficulty in communicating because of his inability to complete a sentence.
-One of his sons, Jacob, says he has been unwell for three days.
-Upon examination, crackles and wheezes can be heard in the lower lobes; he has a tachycardia and a bounding pulse.
-Measurement of arterial blood gas shows pH 7.3, PaCO2 68 mm Hg, HCO3 28 mmol/L, and PaO2 60 mm Hg.
-How would you interpret this?
+A 54 year old male with a history of chronic obstructive pulmonary disease and was rushed to the emergency department with increasing shortness of breath, fever, and a productive cough with yellow-green sputum.
+ABG results are: pH= 7.3, PaCO2= 68 mmHg, HCO3= 28 mmol/L, and PaO2= 60 mm Hg.
+Which best reflects this patient's acid base disturbance? ---> [I normally wouldn't include the back story-- we are assessing their ability to interpret ABGs-- so almost everything is not necessary for this question to assess learner knowledge]

-[RIGHT] Respiratory acidosis with acute compensation [WRONG] Respiratory acidosis with no compensation [WRONG] Metabolic Acidosis compensated
+[RIGHT] Partially compensated respiratory acidosis with hypoxemia [WRONG] Uncompensated Respiratory acidosis with hypoxemia [WRONG] Partially compensated metabolic Acidosis [WRONG] Uncompensated Metabolic alkalosis
-[WRONG]  Metabolic acidosis uncompensated

-This patient has a low a pH so immediately think acidosis, the PaCO2(acid) is high 60 (normal 40) which means it must be the cause.
+This patient has a low a pH so immediately think "acidosis."
+The PaCO2 is high which reflects acidosis-- therefore, it can be determined that the cause of the low pH is respiratory.
 Also based on the clinical presentation we can imagine that due to crackles and wheezes and the yellow sputum we can imagine that this pt is not ventilating efficiently and therefore building up CO2 in the blood.
-Which would mean the patient has a ventilatory problem that caused acid to accumulate in blood, coined as respiratory acidosis
+The HCO3- is elevated, reflecting alkalosis (the opposite direction of the problematic pH), thus this reflects partial compensation because the pH is still abnormal.
+The patient's low PaO2 is also cause for concern- representing hypoxemia.

 # Question 21
-Carl, an elementary student, was rushed to the hospital due to vomiting and a decreased level of consciousness.
-The patient displays slow and deep (Kussmaul breathing), and he is lethargic and irritable in response to stimulation.
+A 10 year old male was rushed to the hospital due to vomiting and a decreased level of consciousness.
+The patient displays fast and deep respirations (Kussmaul breathing).
+The patient is lethargic and irritable in response to stimulation.
 He appears to be dehydrated—his eyes are sunken and mucous membranes are dry—and he has a two week history of polydipsia, polyuria, and weight loss.
-Measurement of arterial blood gas shows pH 7.0, PaO2 90 mm Hg, PaCO2 23 mm Hg, and HCO3 12 mmol/L; other results are Na+ 126 mmol/L, K+ 5 mmol/L, and Cl- 95 mmol/L. What is your assessment?
+ABG results are: pH 7.1, PaO2 90 mm Hg, PaCO2 23 mm Hg, and HCO3 12 mmol/L.
+Which best reflects this patient's acid base disturbance?

+[WRONG] Uncompensated respiratory acidosis
-[WRONG] Respiratory acidosis not compensated
+[WRONG] Fully compensated metabolic acidosis
-[WRONG] Respiratory acidosis compensated
+[WRONG] Mixed acidosis
-[WRONG] Metabolic acidosis with normal anion gap [RIGHT] Metabolic acidosis compensated, with increased anion gap

-The pH is 7.0 which is very low, the number 1 cause of very low pH is ketoacidosis in diabetic patients.
-Since the source of the acidosis is not the ventilation then it must be a metabolic disorder.
-The Kussmaul breathing is trying to compensate the acidosis by getting rid of CO2 from the blood to the air.
+[RIGHT] Partially compensated metabolic acidosis

+Considering the age of this patient as wel as his accompanying symptoms, the most likely cause is diabetic ketoacidosis.
+Kussmaul breathing demonstrates the patient's respiratory system attempting to compensate for the acidosis.

 # Question 22
-A cigarette vendor was brought to the emergency department of a hospital after she fell into the ground and hurt her left leg.
-She is noted to be tachycardic and tachypneic.
-Painkillers were carried out to lessen her pain.
-Suddenly, she started complaining that she is still in pain and now experiencing muscle cramps, tingling, and paraesthesia.
-Measurement of arterial blood gas reveals pH 7.6, PaO2 120 mm Hg, PaCO2 31 mm Hg, and HCO3 25 mmol/L. What does this mean?
+A 54 year old female arrived to the hospital with a left femur fracture and presents with tachycardia and tachypnea.
+The patient anxiously reports that she is still in pain and now experiencing muscle cramps, tingling, and paraesthesia.
+ABG results are: pH 7.6, PaO2 120 mm Hg, PaCO2 31 mm Hg, and HCO3 25 mmol/L. Which best reflects this patient's acid base disturbance?

-[RIGHT] Respiratory alkalosis
+[RIGHT] Uncompensated Respiratory Alkalosis
-[WRONG] Respiratory acidosis
+[WRONG] Uncompensated Respiratory Acidosis
-[WRONG]  Metabolic alkalosis compensated
+[WRONG] Fully Compensated Metabolic Alkalosis
-[WRONG]  Metabolic alkalosis uncompensated
+[WRONG] Partially Compensated Metabolic Acidosis

-The pH is high which mean alkalosis, both the low PaCO2 or the increased HCO3could be contributing, however the bicarb isnt that high enough to cause that much of a change in pH, and the symptoms of the pt all point to respiratory disorder.
-The pt is in pain and is breathing fast, both causes of hyperventilation which lead to loss of CO2
+The pH is high, reflecting alkalosis.
+The pt is in pain and is breathing fast, both causes of hyperventilation which lead to loss of CO2 (remember, low CO2 leads to high pH).
+The patient is not compensating (HCO3- is normal) and the hyperventilation has lead to hyperoxemia (PaO2>100mmHg).
-The alkalosis is originating from a low PaCO2 because the pt is losing too much CO2  from breathing too fast.

 # Question 23
-Ricky’s grandmother is suffering from persistent vomiting for two days now.
+A 80 year old female has suffered from persistent vomiting for two days.
 She appears to be lethargic and weak and has myalgia.
-She is noted to have dry mucus membranes and her capillary refill takes >4 seconds.
+She is noted to have dry mucus membranes and her capillary refill is >4 seconds.
 She is diagnosed as having gastroenteritis and dehydration.
-Measurement of arterial blood gas shows pH 7.5, PaO2 85 mm Hg, PaCO2 40 mm Hg, and HCO3 34 mmol/L. What acid-base disorder is shown?
+ABG results are: pH 7.5, PaO2 85 mm Hg, PaCO2 50 mm Hg, and HCO3 34 mmol/L. Which best reflects this patient's acid base disturbance?

-[WRONG] Respiratory alkalosis
-[WRONG] Respiratory acidosis
+[WRONG] Fully Compensated Respiratory alkalosis [WRONG] Mixed acidosis
-[RIGHT] Metabolic alkalosis uncompensated
+[RIGHT] Uncompensated metabolic alkalosis
-[WRONG] Metabolic alkalosis compensated
+[WRONG] Partially compensated Metabolic alkalosis

-The pH is high indicating alkalosis and the source is loss of hydrogen ions from the persistent vomit. remember that to produce acid in the stomach and mouth for stomach acid and saliva the body secretes hydrogen ions into the lumen but at the same time secretes bicarb into the blood stream.
-Vomiting will cause the body to produce more stomach acid and saliva to replace that acid that was lost due to vomiting. this will cause the body to produce way more bicarb which will cause alkalosis.

-# Question 24
-If your patient has respiratory acidosis, which of the following will you see on the ABG?

-[WRONG] Elevated HCO3
-[WRONG] Decreased PO2
-[RIGHT] Increased PCO2
-[WRONG] Decreased HCO3
+The pH indicates alkalosis.
+The HCO3- is high, reflecting alkalosis in the metabolic system.
+In this case, the cause of alkalosis is persistent loss of H+ (in stomach acid) due to vomiting.
+The respiratory system has started to compensate (PaCO2 is slightly elevated causing acidosis and attempting to bring the pH down into a more acidic range).